sumerc/concurry/README.md

 pyenv-matrix "python -m unittest discover" | concurry
 ```

+I know there are already lots of good software doing this kind of work already but
+I would especially want to specialize on generating a better/cleaner output with maybe
+colors and maybe some UI work in the future via ncurses...
+Not sure.

 And did I mention it colorizes the commands and their outputs?

 I am pretty sure there are lots of issues like string quotes not handled correctly...etc.